ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 ﻿---
 layout:     post
-title:      DS Question Collection-General
+title:      How to become data scientist
-subtitle:   ~~
+subtitle:   Not PHD, Not Experienced, Not top 30 School
-date:       2018-11-20
+date:       2018-11-30
 author:    Chester
 header-img: img/failure.jpg
 catalog: true